Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Covert Communication Design with Global Channel State Information

 Our goal is to maximize the received SNR at Bob by jointly designing the transmit power at Alice and reflect beamforming vector $\mathbf{v}$ (i.e., the phase shifts and reflection amplitudes) at the IRS, subject to the covertness constraint and the maximum transmit power constraint at Alice together with the IRS reflection coefficients constraint.
 The formulated optimization problem can be written as

 where $\sigma_b^2$ is omitted in the objective function \eqref{PF1a}, since it is a constant term.
 In addition, \eqref{PF1b} is the covertness constraint and \eqref{PF1d} is due to $\rho_n\in[0,1]$, since the IRS cannot amplify signals.
-We note that the constraint \eqref{PF1d} implies that the reflection amplitude and phase shift of each reflecting element can be adjusted over $[0,1]$ and $[0,2\pi)$, respectively, which is practically implementable as shown in \cite{Wu2020Towards} and the references therein.
+We note that, following \cite{Xie2021MaxIRS} and \cite{MursiaRISMA2021}, constraint \eqref{PF1d} implies that the reflection amplitude and phase shift of each IRS element can be independently adjusted over $[0,1]$ and $[0,2\pi)$, respectively.